A couple stands on a red rock ledge after sunset.

 • Village of Oak Creek

 West Sedona is easiest to get to from Cottonwood, Arizona.
-From here it is easy to access grocery stores, coffee shops, some restaurants and trials like Devils Bridge, Lover’s Knoll and Boynton Canyon.
+From here it is easy to access grocery stores, coffee shops, some restaurants and trails like Devils Bridge, Lover’s Knoll and Boynton Canyon.

-Village of Oak Creek is easily accessibly via hwy 17.
+Village of Oak Creek is easily accessible via highway 17.
 Here there are places to eat and one small store.
 Trails here are Bell Rock, Red Rock Crossing and Chicken Point area.

 Can I Bring guests to our Elopement in Sedona?

 Yes!
 We would say half of our couples in Sedona elope with guests and half do not.
 However, we recommend capping your guests count at 10 people if you plan to elope out on the trails.
-This way logistics are easier, parking is do-able, etc. If you plan to have more people we recommend booking a venue or private elopement area.
+This way logistics are easier and parking is a breeze.
+If you plan to have more guests in attendance, we recommend booking a venue or private elopement area.

 • Hiking shoe, water shoes, chacos all depending on your activity

-• Chapstick + Lotion because the desert is dry
+• Chapstick + Lotion because the desert is dry, you will thank me later 🙂

 • Wedding things I.E. – vow books, letters from family, special items like jewelry, ID to get marriage license, etc